 as community gardening, green initiatives in local communities, and campaigning.

-The deadline for the award nomination is Monday 31st January at 12 noon.
+The deadline for the award nomination has been slightly extended and will close end of day Wednesday 2nd Feb.
 You should submit the PDF nomination form to Bella Kerr.

 Please read the guidelines and download the form from this page